Lilac Festival (Calgary)

 Lilac festival is an annual street festival held in Calgary, Alberta, Canada.
-The festival has grown to entertain over 80,000 people each spring.
+The festival has grown to entertain over 100,000 people each spring.
 The lilac (Syringa) flowers are often blooming throughout the area at this time.

-The festival takes place along the 13 blocks of 4th Street (between 13th Avenue South and Elbow Drive) in the Beltline and Mission neighborhoods.
+The festival takes place in the Beltline and Mission neighborhoods, along the thirteen blocks of 4th Street between 12th Avenue SW and Elbow Drive, and also on 17th Avenue between 2nd Street and 5th Street SW.
 It is an all day free event and is open to all ages.
-At 10:00 am (MT), a parade signals the start of the festival.
-The parade begins along 4th Street from 25th Avenue SW to 13th Avenue SW.
 The festival features over 500 vendors such as entertainment stages, street dancing, musical talent, artisan vendors, food, and other business stalls.
-The festival also includes bouncy castles for young children to utilize.
+The festival also includes bouncy castles for young children.

 History

 The Lilac Festival started out as a small neighborhood celebration in 1989 by the Cliff Bungalow-Mission Community Association and the 4th Street Business Revitalization Zone.
 In 2005 it had an estimated 120,000 attendance.
-Lilac festival has been voted Calgary's best free festival in 2006.
+Lilac Festival was voted Calgary's best free festival in 2006.

-In 2007, the festival was held on May 27.In 2018, the approximate attendance is over 100,000 people.
+In 2023, the festival was held on June 4.In 2018, the approximate attendance was over 100,000 people.

-Two years later, the festival was scrapped caused by the COVID-19 pandemic.
+The festival was not held in 2020 and 2021 due to the COVID-19 pandemic, but resumed in 2022.

 Sponsors

-Multiple organizations sponsor the Lilac Festival such as the following:
+Multiple organizations sponsored the 2023 Lilac Festival: